 - Between 2010 and 2020, energy consumption from renewables soared from 9.94% to 17.72%.

 Policies Promoting The Growth Of Renewable Energy In Italy

 After beating its own 17% set target for renewables shares six years ahead of schedule, Italy has created policies and guidelines to streamline the renewable energy sector for maximum profit.
 It is working under the EU Energy Roadmap 2050 to decrease greenhouse gas emissions by at least 80 per cent from 1990 levels using its National Energy Strategy 10-year road map.

 The National Energy Strategy seeks to increase competitiveness, sustainability and security in the Italian national energy sector through schemes and incentives specifically tailored to the Italian market.
 The schemes or policies responsible for renewable energy – electricity in Italy are controlled by Gestore dei Servizi Energetic (GSE – the Manager of Electricity Services).

 Some of the policies are:

 - Electricity generated from renewable energy sources is promoted through VAT- and real estate tax deductions.

-- Electricity generated from renewable energy sources fed into the grid can be sold on the free market or to the GSE on a guaranteed minimum price colloquially termed “ritiro dedicato.”
+- Prosumers can sell electricity generated from renewable energy sources fed into the grid at the free market or to the GSE at a guaranteed minimum price colloquially termed "ritiro dedicato."